courtois-neuromod/cneuromod_docs/source/ACCESS.md

 ```
 # update the dataset recursively
-datalad update -r --merge
+datalad update -r --merge --reobtain-data

 ```
 Once your local dataset clone is updated, you might need to pull new data, as some files could have been added or modified.
+The `--reobtain-data` flag should automatically pull files that you had already downloaded in case these were modified.